Read more about Consumer guarantees for products

 - if there is money owing on the car

-- the dealer’s details and registration
+- the dealer’s name, address and registration number

 - the cash price – including GST, registration and licensing costs